|Letter dated 22 March 1913 from Fred Godfrey assigning

 Ella Retford, in “Ella Retford Songs Medley” (Regal Zonophone MR-205, 1930); reissued on LP “The Greatest Music Hall Bill Ever Assembled” (Music For Pleasure, MFP-1146, ca. early 1960s); reissued on CD “Top Of The Bill” (Pearl PAST CD 9753, 1992)

-Interpolated by Cissie Thompson in pantomime Goody Two Shoes (Her Majesty’s Theatre, Dundee, December 1913); by Ruby Louis in pantomime Jack Horner (Theatre Royal, Nottingham, December 1913); by Dorothy Millar in pantomime Aladdin (Theatre Royal, Bristol, December 1913–January 1914); by Maude Mortimer in pantomime Peter Wilkins (Palace Theatre, Dundee, February 1914); by Lottie Holland in pantomime Cinderella (Hippodrome, Huddersfield, February 1914); by Dorothy Firmin in pantomime Forty Thieves (Sydney, 1913).
+Sung by Ella Retford in Eight Pence A Mile, Alhambra Theatre, London (June 1913); by Cissie Thompson in pantomime Goody Two Shoes, Her Majesty’s Theatre, Dundee (December 1913); by Ruby Louis in pantomime Jack Horner, Theatre Royal, Nottingham (December 1913); by Dorothy Millar in pantomime Aladdin, Theatre Royal, Bristol (December 1913–January 1914); by Maude Mortimer in pantomime Peter Wilkins, Palace Theatre, Dundee (February 1914); by Lottie Holland in pantomime Cinderella, Hippodrome, Huddersfield (February 1914); and by Dorothy Firmin in pantomime Forty Thieves (Sydney, Australia, 1913).